galaxyxtwo/cidLeaderboard/README.md

 # communityStats

 ## Overview
 CommunityStats is a simple tool to share IPFS analytics stats from [Leto](https://leto.gg/) with your community.
-Easily showcase activity data for NFTs, webpages, and more with a static, public stats page (in descending order by view count). commuinityStats can display analytics from systems using Leto Analytics to serve content to end users.
+Easily showcase activity data for NFTs, webpages, and more with a static, public stats page (in descending order by view count). commuinityStats displays analytics from systems using [Leto Analytics](https://leto.gg/).

 Feel free to spice up this app with your own custom design and branding!